Job Applicant Privacy Notice

 - object to the processing of your data where the organisation is relying on its legitimate interests as the legal ground for processing; and

-If you would like to exercise any of these rights, please contact Charlotte Hammersley, Compliance and Data Protection Manager.
+If you would like to exercise any of these rights, please contact the council’s data protection team at firstname.lastname@example.org.
 You can make a subject access request by completing the organisation's form for completing a subject access request – job applicant.
 Further details can be found in the Transparency section of our website.

 If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.